mnbrshd/PoseEstimation/README.md

 ## Features

 * Tracks the pose in a video stream.
-* Detects the 32 pose landmarks.
+* Detects 32 pose landmarks.
 * Can be used to control virtual objects or interact with a computer.

 ## License